rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 that there were three types of students:

 1. Those who would never be good even though they studied hard
-2. The average students who learnt a bit but were still average
+2. The average students who learnt a bit but were still average [#]_
 3. Those who were going to be good despite being at university

 You need to be something like type 3 if you have any hope of learning to be a programmer **by yourself**.
 How do you become type 3?
 I don't know.
 Certainly curiosity is part of a good programmer.
-Patience and lack of patience, at the appropriate time, is another.
+Patience or lack of patience, at the appropriate time, is another.
 Larry Wall has a
 `great quote <http://c2.com/cgi/wiki?LazinessImpatienceHubris>`_ along these lines.

 The type 3 students were the ones who worked late hours trying things out, trying a different approach or algorithm.
-Because there might be a better way.
+Because there were other ways that might be better.

 To learn to be a programmer by yourself you have to become what I call a "hacker".
 The modern definition of the word "hacker" is rather negative.
 The